-Victorian Railways - T class & H class kits (Introductory price $100.00 each - limited time) easy to build as all the body is 3D printed and just a few components are added to complete.
+Victorian Railways - T class, H class & Y class kits (Introductory price $100.00 each - limited time) easy to build as all the body is 3D printed and just a few components are added to complete.
 Use with a donor mech or as a dummy unit supplied in the kit

 These kits contain 3D-printed bodies, etched grills, horns, bogies and wheels for running on the dummy chassis, and fuel tank plus additional items that are laser cut, printed or screen printed.